The Next Frontier of the Amazon Vs. Walmart Showdown

 Can they do it ?
 Can Walmart eventually catch Amazon ?

 Well, it's a tall order.
-To start of with, Amazon is preverbial giant amongst men in this arena.
-They are like Usain Bolt, they are competing against themselves.
+To start off with, Amazon is proverbial giant amongst men in this arena.
+They are like Usain Bolt; they are competing against themselves.
 What makes things even more difficult is that Amazon is moving target.
 They are constantly re-inventing the way that they do business and investing heavily in technology to help the user experience improve by improving their supply chain and ecommerce technology.

 Walmart also plans on keeping Marc Lore, the CEO of Jet.com, in charge of Jet.com as well as the rest of Walmart's online business.
 Walmart needed to shake things up internally, and they did by bringing aboard this ecommerce rock star.